industrial-edge/Performance-Analytics/docs/Installation.md

 Global Screen:
 * Switch between automatic and manuel mode of the stations
 * Select which car typ should be produce
+* See which car typ is actually in production in each station
 * Check Status of the stations
 * See the calculated and measured production time for each car type
 * Start and stop the stepper sequence in the stations